Content Marketing Will Replace Traditional Advertising

 A higher return on investment from content marketing than traditional advertising means that the rise of content-focused agencies is immanent.

-Content focused agencies will be masters at brand management, strategic planning, and measuring the impact of their work.
-They’ll have some attributes of traditional agencies, but will ultimately dominate traditional agencies by being more agile and less monolithic.
+Content-focused agencies will be masters at brand management, strategic planning, and measuring the impact of their work.
+They’ll have some attributes of traditional agencies but will ultimately dominate traditional agencies by being more agile and less monolithic, not using fear-based marketing tactics.

 Content Marketing Works Best With Advertising